Sanskrit prosody: History

-Major encyclopedic and arts-related Hindu texts from the 1st and 2nd millennium CE contain sections on Chandas.
-For example, the chapters 328 to 335 of the Agni Purana, chapter 15 of the Natya Shastra, chapter 104 of the Brihat Samhita, the Pramodajanaka section of the Manasollasa contain embedded treatises on Chandas.
+Major encyclopedic and arts-related Hindu texts from the 1st and 2nd millennium CE contain sections on Chhandas.
+For example, the chapters 328 to 335 of the Agni Purana, chapter 15 of the Natya Shastra, chapter 104 of the Brihat Samhita, the Pramodajanaka section of the Manasollasa contain embedded treatises on Chhandas.

 Elements

 Classification

 The metres found in classical Sanskrit poetry are classified into three kinds.